lukehunter/ssgallery_net/README.md

 The following is an example command line for ssgallery hosted at http://server/mywebgallery/:

-ssgallery.exe --source "C:\Users\luke\pictures\gallery1" --target "c:\inetpub\wwwroot\mywebgallery" --name "My Web Gallery" --thumbwidth 150 --thumbheight 150 --viewerwidth 1500 --viewerheight 1000 --baseurl "/mywebgallery/" --disqus "//your-disqus-url.disqus.com/embed.js"
+ssgallery.exe --source "C:\Users\luke\pictures\gallery1" --target "c:\inetpub\wwwroot\mywebgallery" --name "My Web Gallery" --thumbwidth 170 --thumbheight 130 --viewerwidth 1500 --viewerheight 1000 --baseurl "/mywebgallery/" --disqus "//your-disqus-url.disqus.com/embed.js"

 ### 3. Upload the target folder to your web host via FTP

 You're done!

+## known issues
+- if you run ssgallery multiple times and remove some images in between runs, you will end up with extra files in your destination folder. over time this could grow and start wasting disk space. a simple workaround is to completely delete the target folder and re-generate from scratch occasionally.
+- thumbnail sizes other than 170x130 are not currently supported. some changes to the CSS are required.

 ## todo
 - parallelization